 - Order of Protection Status

-It is against the law for landlords/leasing agents to:
+It is against the law for housing providers, because of one of the protected classes, to:

-- Show you apartments only in certain neighborhoods
+- Show you housing only in certain neighborhoods, buildings, or parts of buildings

-- Set different terms, conditions, or privileges when renting an apartment or provide different services
+- Set different terms, conditions, or privileges when renting or selling housing or provide different services

-- Refuse to make reasonable accommodations or let you make reasonable modifications if you have a disability
+- Refuse to make reasonable accommodations to policies or let you make reasonable modifications if you have a disability

 - Harass, coerce, intimidate, or interfere with anyone exercising or assisting someone else with his/her fair housing rights

-It is against the law for realtors/sellers to:
+It is against the law for other housing actors, because of a protected class, to:

-- Refuse to provide you with information regarding mortgage loans, deny you a mortgage loan, or impose different terms or conditions on a mortgage loan
+- Deny you a mortgage, refuse to provide you with information about one, or impose different terms or conditions

 - Deny you property insurance